Professional BNG market intelligence available at ectare.dev — enriched gain site data, LPA analytics, and more

 Two years into mandatory BNG, the government is making its most significant package of reforms to the system.
 The changes range from expanding exemptions for small sites to extending BNG to the largest infrastructure projects in England.
 Here's the full picture:

-BNG for NSIPsConfirmedMay 2026High — extends BNG to major infrastructure
+BNG for NSIPsConfirmed2 November 2026High — extends BNG to major infrastructure

-LNRS integrationIn progressThroughout 2026Medium — affects strategic significance scoring in the metric
+LNRS integrationIn progressThroughout 2026Medium — affects strategic significance and the multiplier reform

 NPPF changesProposed2026–2027Medium — may limit LPA ability to require above 10% locally